viveksonawale/Elevate-Labs-Intership-Task/SimpleCalculatorTask1/README.md

-# Task 1 - Java Simple Calculator
+# Task 1 - Java Console Calculator

 This task implements a basic **Java Console Calculator** that performs:
 - Addition